Uzair05/ENGG1340--Group_Project-/README.md

 - ***Bills of each table can be noted*** and continuously appended.
 - Extra features such as ***measuring the number of groups that frequently occur each season so that it can suggest a table layout for each season***.
   - The ***table and seats allocation can be updated manually*** in the program.
 - Some extra features include:
   - The ***cancellation of a groups booking if they are late*** beyond a specific period.
   - Allowing the option of ***split tables i.e. offering more than one table to large groups***.
 The tables are preferably close to one another within the restaurant.
   - measure the ***sales of certain dishes and calculate its success rate*** varying with season.

+## Things We Could Have Done Better
+- Made a Proper GUI
+- Used MySql or some database software to enhance features of the Software. for example **finding a table with a window seat**
+- Had properly drawn out a map to help coordinate with teammates.